Cyber-Wolfe/Netflix_and_Analyze/README.md

 ![NumpyList.PNG](https://github.com/Cyber-Wolfe/Netflix_and_Analyze/blob/main/Resources/NumpyList.PNG)

-7. Next a Linear regression object was created, then said object was fit and reshaped with the IMDb data and that training data, and then the IMDb data was reshaped and given a prediction.
-This would obtain a line of best-fit for the graph.
-We had used the IMDb data as an uniform measure for the other review sites because of it having the most reliable data out of the initial site.
-As well as it acting as an actual database unlike the other aggregate review sites.
+7. Next a Linear regression object was created, then trained and fit using the IMDb data along with the Rotten Tomatoes data.
+The IMDb data was used as an uniform measure for this Regression because it was deemed as having the most reliable data out of the dataset.

+8. The regression was set to the training data and given a prediction and reshaped.

+9. Lastly, it as set to a scatter-plot with a line of best fit.

-8. Lastly, these steps were repeated for each review site, and then the process was repeated for each genre.
+10. The steps 5-10 were then repeated for each site under each genre to get 66 different scatter-plots.

 *Line of Best-Fit for Linear regression*